SebaTheProgrammer/Flame-Application/README.md

 # Flame Application Internship
  This is a small 2D-web-game for a coding test for a possible amazing internship at the Dutch Game Studio!

  I can only work a maximum of 8 hours on this, so the scope will be pretty small.
-And I just arrived on Erasmus, but I tried to make time free for this!
+(I also just arrived on Erasmus, but I tried to make time for this!)

  That's why I chose a piece of the game Cuphead!
+I've made a previous C++ version of it, so why not now showing that I can remake a piece in Flame?

  If you have any questions, please don't hesitate to contact me!